 The CEO of Specific Media, Tim Vanderhook spoke at the Panasonic keynote about their partnership with Panasonic to create a richer and more personal viewing experience.
 Specific Media uses history of rating shows and liking of the content to make recommendations for the viewer.

-The specifications of the TV are shown below and you can read more in-depth about the printing process of the oled tvWhere to buy 38989 over at Panasonic (http://goo.gl/Vm4Ng).
+The specifications of the TV are shown below and you can read more in-depth about the printing process of the oled tvWhere to buy 38989 over at Panasonic (https://goo.gl/Vm4Ng).